mikewesthad/creative-coding-p5-crash-course/README.md

-# creative-coding-p5-crash-course
+# Creative Coding for the Web with p5.js

-Source code for video crash course on creative coding for the web with p5.js
+This repository contains the source code for my video crash course on creative coding for the web with [p5.js](https://p5js.org/).

+More coming soon...